 Effectively reaching your target audience

 In terms of reaching your target audience, sometimes the best approach is to target smaller publications with a narrower but expressly relevant readership.
 For example, there are websites which exist specifically to offer guidance and advice about pursuing higher education.
-These kind of sites offer a great platform to communicate directly with prospective students and advertise your institution by displaying the inspirational achievements of your graduates.
-We regularly achieve this kind of coverage; an example can be seen here, on a website designed to provide information for Indian students looking to pursue a Masters qualification abroad.
+These sites offer a great platform to communicate directly with prospective students and advertise your institution by displaying the inspirational achievements of your graduates.
+We regularly achieve this kind of coverage; an example here is a student interview on Study International, a news site for prospective students looking to study abroad.
 When targeting platforms like this, it’s best to make use of impressive alumni who are prepared to share personal details surrounding their motivations and goals; ultimately, openness encourages prospective students to identify.

-Often, these kind of opportunities bring to light graduates who are experts in their field and can go on to author more advisory, less personal opinion editorials.
-In this example, brothers Adhikar and Aakarsh Naidu provide a guide to the start-up ecosystem in India in a prominent Indian business magazine.
-International coverage like this helps position an institution as a producer of thought-leaders and industry experts, globally.
+Often, these opportunities bring to light graduates who are experts in their field and can go on to author more advisory, less personal opinion editorials.
+In this example, a student from ESMT Berlin was discussing her experience on the Responsible Leaders Fellowship Programme which helps place students in six month fellowships in emerging areas of Africa or Asia.
+International coverage like this helps position an institution as a producer of fantastic and successful students and alumni.

 Alternative perspectives and insightful commentary